reapp/new-site/source/start/start.md

 ### CLI Options

-The CLI has two main functions that it helps you with.
+The CLI helps with two main functions.
 The first is creating new apps.
-For now, it simply makes a bare clone of a repo we keep updated with the current best-practice.
+For now, it simply makes a bare clone of a repo we keep updated with the current best practices.
-The goal is eventually to have a variety of baseline repo's to choose from.
+The goal is to eventually have a variety of baseline repos from which to choose.

 It also lets you run your app, using [reapp-server](https://github.com/reapp/reapp-server), a simple express server that works well with the default app structure.